DSharpPlus/DSharpPlus/docs/articles/lavalink/implementation.md

     Port = 2333 //From your server configuration
 };

-var lcfg = new LavalinkConfiguration
+var lavalinkConfig = new LavalinkConfiguration
 {
     Password = "youshallnotpass", //From your server configuration.
     RestEndpoint = endpoint,